tinuwalther/tinuwalther.github.io/docs/devops/module.md

 ## Export-Members

-The Members should be exported within a Module manifest (New-ModuleManifest).
+The Members should be exported within a Module manifest, see here [FunctionsToExport](./manifest.md#additional-settings)

 ````powershell
 # Functions to export from this module, for best performance, do not use wildcards and do not delete the entry, use an empty array if there are no functions to export.